Badrinath

 Badrinath Weather

-The minimun and maximum temperature in March in Badrinath is 3°C and 11°C respectively.
-The weather is generally snowfall in March and you would feel cold throughout the day.
-Heavy Woolen clothes are recommended for Badrinath in March.
+The minimun and maximum temperature in October in Badrinath is 12°C and 17°C respectively.
+The weather is generally chances of snowfall in October and you would feel cold throughout the day.
+Heavy Woolen clothes are recommended for Badrinath in October.

 What is Badrinath famous for?